GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 | McpManagement         | UserManagement, ApiManagement            | Manage and host mcp servers with tools.
 Routes mcp requests from users to its personal mcp servers and call apis using ApiManagement to fulfill client requests. |
 | Spec2Tool             | -                                        | Convert common api specifications formats to GroMoKoSos internal api/tool representation.                                                                        |

-TODO: motivation for the decomposition

-TODO: describe each black box using the following template.
-We can properly do this at the beginning of the 5.2.x chapters.

 template:
 -   Purpose/Responsibility
 -   Interface(s), when they are not extracted as separate paragraphs.